 A couple notes about fitting the throttle and the right side assembly:

 - Make sure the throttle tube’s end doesn’t hang off the edge of the handlebars too far, especially if you’re installing bar end mirrors.
 The Kawell’s butt right up against the end of the handlebar and won’t fit properly otherwise.

-- Now may be a good time to adjust your throttle as well – most manufacturers recommend no more than 1/4 inch of play in the throttle.
+- Now may be a good time to also adjust your throttle – most manufacturers recommend no more than 1/4 inch of play in the throttle.
 I like mine to have little to no play at all.
 I’ll be posting instructions on how to adjust the throttle shortly, make sure subscribe so you know when that happens!

 - It may take some work to get everything to fit properly, especially if you’re installing wider bars.
 There will not be much slack in your wires and cables, so installing wider bars can be a bit of a hassle.
 It just takes a little patience to make everything fit properly and comfortably.